March 9, 2023 NHTSA CAMPAIGN NUMBER: 23E019000

 Latest Recalls Documents

 - CEL Doctor: The ANCEL AD310 is one of the best-selling OBD II scanners on the market and is recommended by Scotty Kilmer, a YouTuber and auto mechanic.
-It can easily determine the cause of the check engine light coming on, quickly read and clear diagnostic trouble codes, read live data & hard memory data, view freeze frame, I/M monitor readiness and collect vehicle information.
-Instead of taking car to mechanic shop, you can use it to check the trouble code and show code definition by yourself.
+It can easily determine the cause of the check engine light coming on.
+After repairing the vehicle's problems, it can quickly read and clear diagnostic trouble codes of emission system, read live data & hard memory data, view freeze frame, I/M monitor readiness and collect vehicle information.

 - Sturdy and Compact: Equipped with a 2.5 foot cable made of very thick, flexible insulation.
 It is important to have a sturdy scanner as it can easily fall to the ground when working in a car.
 The AD310 OBD2 scanner is a well-constructed mechanic tool with a sleek design.
 It weighs 12 ounces and measures 8.9 x 6.9 x 1.4 inches.
 Thanks to its compact design and light weight, transporting the device is not a problem.
 The buttons are clearly labelled and the screen is large and displays results clearly.

-- Accurate Fast and Easy to Use: The AD310 scanner can help you or your mechanic understand if your car is in good condition, provides exceptionally accurate and fast results, reads and clears engine trouble codes in seconds.
-If you want to find out the cause of the check engine light, this device will let you know immediately and fix the problem right away without any car knowledge.
+- Accurate Fast and Easy to Use: The AD310 scanner can help you or your mechanic understand if your car is in good condition, provides exceptionally accurate and fast results, reads and clears engine trouble emission codes in seconds after you fixed the problem.
+This device will let you know immediately and fix the problem right away without any car knowledge.
 No need for batteries or a charger, get power directly from the OBDII Data Link Connector in your vehicle.

 - OBDII Protocols and Car Compatibility: Many cheap scan tools do not really support all OBD2 protocols.
-This is not the case with the AD310 scanner as it can support all OBDII protocols such as KWP2000, J1850 VPW, ISO9141, J1850 PWM and CAN.
+AD310 scanner as it can support all OBDII protocols such as KWP2000, J1850 VPW, ISO9141, J1850 PWM and CAN.
 This device also has extensive vehicle compatibility with 1996 US-based, 2000 EU-based and Asian cars, light trucks, SUVs, as well as newer OBD2 and CAN vehicles both domestic and foreign.
-Check compatibility with your vehicle model before purchasing.
+Pls confirm with our customer service whether it is compatible with your vehicle before purchasing.

 - Home Necessity and Worthy to Own: This is an excellent code reader to travel or home with as it weighs less and it is compact in design.
 You can easily slide it in your backpack as you head to the garage, or put it on the dashboard, this will be a great fit for you.
 The AD310 is not only portable, but also accurate and fast in performance.
 Moreover, it covers various car brands and is suitable for people who just need a code reader to check their car.